oceanprotocol-archive/readthedocs/markdowns/ocean-py/ocean_lib/ocean/ocean_pool.md

 **Arguments**:

 - `pool_address`: str address of pool contract
-- `amount_base`: number of data tokens to add to this pool
+- `amount`: number of data tokens to add to this pool
 - `from_wallet`: Wallet instance of the owner of data tokens

 **Returns**: